Shinmera/qtools/README.md

       ...
       :depends-on (:qtools :qtcore :qtgui))

+If you want to just try things out on the REPL real quick, just `(ql:quickload '(qtools qtcore qtgui))` should suffice.

 Then of course you'll usually want a package to put all your stuff in.
 Instead of `:use #:cl` you will most likely want to `:use #:cl+qt`.
 This package combines the symbols of the common-lisp base package, the commonqt package, and qtools.
 Thus all the symbols and functions you usually need for development are already included.

     (defpackage #:qtools-intro